 To stop everything would be to invite more stagnation and degeneration, and those are your absolute worst enemies when you have a tendon injury!

-PODCAST: Should You Still Work Out If You Have Tennis Elbow?
+PODCAST: Working Out Wisely When You Have Tennis Elbow

 Here’s a slightly better-sounding version of this working out podcast that you can download and keep by clicking the “download” link under the player below – And subscribe on your favorite platform: